 What is UI Design?

 UI design is focused on the appearance and style of what is being created.
 Since it is client-facing, UI is part of front end development.
 However, this part of the design process is not simply focused on logos and color schemes.
 UI also includes the look of functions and features such as buttons, icons, menus and more.
 It is easy to see how UI and UX work together to craft software.

 In literature, it is common for authors to “show” their story instead of merely “telling” their readers what to think and how the story is progressing.
-In a similar way, UI brings a creative element to the practical UX design.
+In a similar way, UI brings a creative element to practical UX design principles.
 UI design should lend itself to the UX, not distract from it.
 The design should be relevant to the use and purpose of the software, the feel or theme of the brand, and should complement and guide the user experience.